WestMichiganRUserGroup/WestMichiganRUserGroup.github.io/_posts/2020-05-28-meeting-announcement-2020-05.md

 Hosted by
 Elliott J. R. Church

-Presenter: Michael Bloem, PhD, will explain and demonstrate the Kedro & MLflow machine-learning frameworks.
+__Presenter__: Michael Bloem, PhD, will explain and demonstrate the Kedro & MLflow machine-learning frameworks.